- What Is Uber Eats?

 This can be especially annoying if you’re multi-apping.
 You might find yourself with a nice stack that fits in well with your other orders, but then find your routing on Uber Eats is stupid.

-Uber Eats is my second favorite of the big four delivery apps.
-In my power rankings, I rank DoorDash first, Uber Eats second, Grubhub third, and Postmates last.
+Uber Eats is my second favorite of the big three delivery apps.
+In my power rankings, I rank DoorDash first, Uber Eats second, and Grubhub third.

 The reason Uber Eats comes in second for me is that it’s a busy app in my market and generally pays pretty well.
 However, I’ve found that DoorDash tends to pay better in my market, primarily because they’re usually offering better delivery promos.